pqrkchqps/diehard-dot-fund-user-manual/en/keeping_up_to_date.md

 **Subscribe on participation**: Enabling this setting means when you participate in a thread, all further activity will be emailed to you immediately.

-**Mentions**: Enabling this settings means when someone wants to get your attention they can @mention you and you will be notified via email.
-We recommend you leave this on, so that you'll get an email when this happens.
+**Mentions**: Enabling this settings means when someone wants to get your attention, they can @mention your name in a comment, which will notify you.
+We recommend you leave this setting on, so you'll get an email when this happens.

 These settings can be configured from the user **Email settings** page, which is accessed via the **Email settings** option in the user menu.